serhat-yildiz/pluggedin-app/README.md

 - **Multi-Workspace Support**: Switch between different sets of MCP configurations to prevent context pollution
 - **Interactive Playground**: Test and experiment with your MCP tools directly in the browser
 - **Tool Management**: Discover, organize, and manage AI tools from multiple sources
-- **Resource Template Discovery**: View available resource templates (including variables) for connected MCP servers
+- **Resource & Template Discovery**: View available resources and resource templates for connected MCP servers
+- **Custom Instructions**: Add server-specific instructions that can be used as MCP prompts
-- **Server Notes**: Add custom notes and instructions to each configured MCP server
+- **Server Notes**: Add custom notes to each configured MCP server
 - **Extensive Logging**: Detailed logging capabilities for MCP interactions in the Playground
-- **Model Agnostic**: Test MCP tools with various LLMs through Langchain integration
+- **Prompt Management**: Discover and manage prompts from connected MCP servers
 - **Expanded Discovery**: Search for MCP servers across GitHub, Smithery, and npmjs.com
 - **Self-Hostable**: Run your own instance with full control over your data